Dave Charnley: Aggressive fighting style

-Charnley had a powerful build and large forearms and was often compared to the "Toy Bulldog" Mickey Walker, but he also had good tools.
-He had double and triple hooks and was a true scrapper with plenty of bottle.
+Charnley had a powerful build and large forearms and was often compared to Mickey Walker, known as the "Toy Bulldog".
+He was known for his double and triple hooks.

 His trademark was an aggressive attacking style.
 Quiet-spoken and an introvert outside the ropes, his self-effacing modesty was no public relations gimmick; Charnley was merciless once ring battle commenced.
 Inside the ring he was a furious brawler who gave and took brutal punishment.

 Only Joe Brown stopped him on cuts and until his last fight, only welterweight great Emile Griffiths stopped him from going the distance.
-Charnley ended his career fighting welterweights and was a really tough opponent for anyone.
+Charnley ended his career fighting welterweights and was a tough opponent for anyone.

 After the ring

 Charnley estimated his ring earnings to have been in excess of £400,000, a considerable sum at the time, and when he retired from boxing in 1964 he took a different direction in his life and opened and operated hair salons, which became quite profitable for him.

 He later moved into building and property refurbishments buying land and building estates in the Dartford area.
 He established the offices of his company in Regent Street, where the business expanded through restorations of hotels and other projects.
 His various business enterprises generated him a lot of money late in his life.

 Charnley's biographer, James Kirkwood, said: "It may be a cliché, but it really was true of Dave that you never heard anybody say a bad word about him."
 Charnley died of lung cancer on 3 March 2012, at the age of 76.